aaronweaver/PyAppSpider/README.md

-# PyAppSpider!
+# PyAppSpider

-A python client for Rapid7 AppScan Enterprise.
+A python client for Rapid7 AppSpider Enterprise.

 ## Installation